kmcallister/azurescens/README.md

 Actually, the `run` command by itself will rebuild as necessary.
 But on a first build, you may be surprised when the window opens some minutes later!

 azurescens has been tested on Linux, macOS Sierra (10.12), and Windows 10.
-It may work on other platforms too.
-You will need OpenGL 3.2 or later, although this is somewhat negotiable if you change the version headers on the shaders.
+You will need OpenGL 3.2 or later.

-Bottom line, try it and report back with your findings!
+There is also [preliminary support for Android][android].

 ## User interface